runtimeverification/evm-semantics/README.md

 more nuanced gas scheme to ensure someone isn't just encoding all of their memory in a single integer.

-I think it would be worth thinking about how to remove data and code representation dependencies in future coins.
+It would be worth thinking about how to remove data and code representation dependencies in future coins.

 Proof of Work
 -------------

-I'm not as experienced in this realm, but it seems to me that the proof-of-work scheme could be improved to do more useful work.
-Here are some ideas I've had about that (admittedly not very fleshed out).
+It seems to me that the proof-of-work scheme could be improved to do more useful work.

 Instead of specifying programs, specify specifications.
 Then a miner must supply programs that meet the specification, along with a proof that the program does